Breaking the Curse of Knowledge: Towards Effective Multimodal Recommendation using Knowledge Soft Integration: Method

 \subsection{Combining with Collaborative Filtering}

-Inspired by LATTICE~\cite{LATTICE_zhang2021mining}, KSI learns item representations from multimodal features and then combines them with downstream CF models~\cite{MF_rendle2012bpr,NGCF_wang2019neural,LightGCN_he2020lightgcn} which model \textit{user-item} interactions.
-Therefore, KSI is flexible and can be used as a play-and-plug module for any downstream CF methods.
+Inspired by LATTICE~\cite{LATTICE_zhang2021mining}, KSI first derives item representations from multimodal features and then integrates them with downstream collaborative filtering (CF) models~\cite{MF_rendle2012bpr,NGCF_wang2019neural,LightGCN_he2020lightgcn} that capture \textit{user-item} interactions.
+This design makes KSI highly flexible, allowing it to function as a plug-and-play module compatible with any downstream CF approach.

-\textbf{Fusion.} Specifically, we first fuse the item representations $h_{i}^{m,(L)}$, which injected the structure and semantic information:
+\textbf{Fusion.} Specifically, we first fuse the item representations $h_{i}^{m,(L)}$, which embed both structural and semantic information: